iconify/website/docs/api/config.md

 # Configuring custom Iconify API

-This article explains who to confugure [Iconify icon components](../icon-components/index.md) to use custom API server.
+This article explains who to configure [Iconify icon components](../icon-components/index.md) to use custom API server.

 All Iconify icon components can connect to multiple Iconify API servers.
 It is done via [API providers](./providers.md).

-`include api/namespaces/animation`
+<namespaces-animation></namespaces-animation>

 If you are hosting Iconify API server, there are 2 ways to use your icons: